maxenglander/www/_posts/2013-03-14-slide-mountain-wilderness.md

 ![Morning on day 3, at one of the primitive campsites on Slide mountain](/assets/images/20130313_slide_08_sm.jpg)

 The last day was the easiest.
-I had two more mountains to ascend and descend, but the first (Cornell) was connected by a saddle to Slide, and the second (Wittenberg), was connected by a saddle to the second.
+I had two more mountains to ascend and descend, but the first (Cornell) was connected by a saddle to Slide, and the second (Wittenberg), was connected by a saddle to the first.

 ![Path up Cornell mountain, happily packed down by snowshoers](/assets/images/20130313_slide_09_sm.jpg)<br/>
 ![View of Slide mountain, from Cornell mountain](/assets/images/20130313_slide_10_sm.jpg)<br/>